ItsZcx/pre-commit-hooks/README.md

 For C++ projects, you'll need to integrate these hooks into your project:
 1. Copy the `.pre-commit-config.yaml` file from the `cpp-config` directory to your project root.

 2. The `.pre-commit-config.yaml` file is preconfigured to utilize a personalized `.clang-format` file if there is one present in the root of the repository.
 Otherwise it will use the default Microsoft formatter.
-There is an example of a `.clang-format` file in the folder.
+There is a `.clang-format` file in the folder.

 #### How to use cpp-config with Docker or locally